KirisutoK/Java/PersonalProjects/AnimalChampionshipGame/Idea.md

 WHAT TO DO:
 -> Add an option before fighting: (Fight or Run(Chances are based on the gap of Player Power and Enemy Power))
+    1. Change the inputs to be int options rather than [enter] and [backspace] -> Improve the Prints
+    1. Enhance Boxes by using thicker lines
+    2. Do not use a dashed line

 BALANCING:
 Small Sized Animals: